 You might find the answer to your questions here.
 If not, you can always email us at email@example.com

-Our main showroom is open Monday – Saturday from 9 am – 5 pm, and on Sundays from 11 am – 4 pm.
-Our salvage warehouse is open Thursday – Saturday from 9 am – 5 pm.
+Our main showroom is open Monday – Saturday from 9am-5pm and on Sundays from 11 am – 4 pm.
+Our salvage warehouse is available by appointment only Monday-Friday.

-We close at 2 pm on July 4th, Christmas Eve, and New Year’s Eve.
+We close at 2 pm on Thanksgiving Eve, Christmas Eve and New Year’s Eve.
 We are closed on Easter, Thanksgiving, Christmas Day, and New Year’s Day.

 Where are you located?

 Our main retail showroom is located at 902 13th Street SW, Roanoke, VA 24016.
-Our salvage warehouse is located at 629 Ashlawn Street SW, Roanoke, VA 24015.
+Our salvage warehouse is open by appointment Monday-Friday and located at 629 Ashlawn Street SW, Roanoke, VA 24015.
 Be sure that when you enter our address in a GPS that you choose SW (Southwest)!
 Click here for directions.
 If you’re wondering if we have room for trucks/truck-trailer combo/fifth wheel etc., we sure do!
 Parking is available on Midvale Ave.
 Click here for info on lodging and where to eat.